arvisit/internship-project/README.md

 ## List of environment variables

-SERVER_URL - Server URL for CORS purpose.

 DATABASE_URL - Database URL.
 (Example: "jdbc:mysql://localhost:3306/profiler-db" or "jdbc:mysql://192.168.205.200:3306/profiler-db")

 DATABASE_USERNAME - Database username.

 DATABASE_PASSWORD - Database password.

-SPRING_PROFILES_ACTIVE - Active profile for spring application properties, can be "DEV", "QA", "PROD".
+SPRING_PROFILES_ACTIVE - Active profile for spring application properties, can be "dev", "qa", "prod".

 JWT_SECRET_PHRASE - JWT token secret phrase, for now we use "profile".

+CORS_ALLOWED_ORIGINS - Server URL for CORS purpose.
+Should be like "http://it-academy.by" , or "http://192.168.205.10".
+For DEV or QA server better to use "*".

+CORS_ALLOWED_METHODS - Allowed methods for CORS configuration purpose, should be "*"

 ## Getting started